matth3wmajf/csqc/README.md

 # C²
 ## Introduction
-The C² language is a basic programming language I've been designing since around June or July in 2023, with the purpose of creating a higher-level language, inspired by the C language, compatible with the C language, while having higher-level features without C++'s inconsistency, as well as hoping to make it the #1 reason to not use Rust.
+The C² language is a low-level programming language based on the C programming language, with the purpose of incorporating higher-level features, such as automated memory management, all while allowing for the use of C-style syntax, and optional low-level & unsafe code.